Bankruptcy Understanding The Basics

 Chapter 13 Bankruptcy

 When you file for this type of bankruptcy, as the debtor you must propose a plan to make payments that would work for both yourself and your creditors.
-The plan must be one that will be stretched over a period of three to five years.
+The plan must be one that can get paid over a period of three to five years.

 The minimum amount of money that you will be required to pay back will be contingent upon how much you presently owe as well as how much money you earn.
 Another thing the court will consider is the amount of money your creditors would have gotten from you if you had filed for a chapter 7 bankruptcy instead.